tannerbohn/tannerbohn.github.io/papersaver.markdown

 - Several reinforcement learning approaches to learning hierarchical policies have been explored, foremost among them the options framework (Sutton et al., 1998; 1999; Fruit & Lazaric, 2017)

 - The total number of primitive actions in a trajectory is thus at most HFULL := HHIHLO

+- We consider a natural extension of behavioral cloning to the hierarchical setting (Algorithm 1)